FairwindsOps/pentagon/docs/getting-started.md

 ### Configure a Kubernetes Cluster
 Pentagon used Kops to create clusters in AWS.
 The default layout creates configurations for two Kubernetes clusters: `working` and `production`.
 See [Overview](overview.md) for a more comprehensive description of the directory layout.

-* Make sure your KOPS variables are set correctly with `source default/account/vars.sh`
+* Make sure your KOPS variables are set correctly with `. yam_source config/local/vars.yml && . yam_source config/private/secrets.yml`
 * Move into to the path for the cluster you want to work on with `cd default/clusters/<production|working>`
 * Run `bash cluster-config/kops.sh` to create a cluster.spec file for this cluster.
 This does not create any resources in AWS.